The Revolving Fund Model

 100% of schools that have been active in the Textbook Program for at least five years have replaced their books at least once, and 24 Computer Centers have renewed their technology as well.

-CORP achieves sustainability by building local capacity for reading instruction.
-The teachers who participate in CORP are able to better educate generations of future students, and they also share their knowledge with other teachers.
+The Spark Reading Program achieves sustainability by building local capacity for reading instruction.
+The teachers who participate in Spark are able to better educate generations of future students, and they also share their knowledge with other teachers.
 As American writer and historian Henry Adams said famously: “A teacher affects eternity; you can never know where his influence stops.”
-In turn, the students who benefit from these CORP-trained teachers spread their newfound love of reading throughout their homes, their schools, and their communities, fostering a true culture of reading.
+In turn, the students who benefit from these Spark-trained teachers spread their newfound love of reading throughout their homes, their schools, and their communities, fostering a true culture of reading.

 Sustainability: Youth Development